 Enhances Brain Development

-learning music engages both sides of the brain.
+Learning music engages both sides of the brain.
 This helps children develop connections between regions responsible for language, memory, and problem-solving.

 A study published in Nature Reviews Neuroscience found that musical training shapes the brain’s structure and improves abilities beyond music itself.

-The most highly publicized mental influence of music is the “Mozart effect” Struck by the observation that many musicians have unusual mathematical ability, researchers at the University of California, Irvine, investigated how listening to music affects cognitive function in general, and spatial-temporal reasoning in particular
+The most highly publicised mental influence of music is the Mozart effect.
+Struck by the observation that many musicians have unusual mathematical ability, researchers at the University of California, Irvine, investigated how listening to music affects cognitive function in general, and spatial-temporal reasoning in particular.

-The Mozart Effect – Journal of the Royal Society of Medicine
+Reference: The Mozart Effect — Journal of the Royal Society of Medicine

 Builds Discipline and Time Management

-A longitudinal study published in National Library of Medicine reported that sustained music training over years was associated with improvements in executive function, such as planning and impulse control.
+A longitudinal study published in the National Library of Medicine reported that sustained music training over years was associated with improvements in executive function, such as planning and impulse control.

 Supports Emotional Well-Being